Open Source Licences Wars - Revision 2

 Later on, the advertising clause was removed to formulate the 3-clause and 2-clause BSD licences, which are both less problematic and GPL-compatible.

 3. The Apache License was formulated for the Apache project and has seen several revisions.
 It includes some language to deal with patent-related issues.
-The latest version - Apache 2.0 was partially created in order to be compatible with version 2 of the GPL, but the FSF ruled the Apache Licence as incompatible with it.
+The latest version - Apache 2.0 - was partly created in order to be compatible with version 2 of the GPL, but the Free Software Foundation (FSF) claimed that the Apache Licence is incompatible with it.
 The Apache License, however, was declared as compatible with version 3 of the GPL.

 4. The ISC licence is functionally equivalent to the 2-clause BSD-licence, with some “language made unnecessary by the Berne convention removed”.
 This licence is also favoured by the OpenBSD project.